gatsbyjs/gatsby/docs/blog/gazette-july-2020/index.md

 ### MDX Mini-Conference

 The maintainers of MDX are throwing their [first ever conference](https://mdxjs.com/conf/)!
-It’s free, it will be streamed remotely (because covid…), and you’ll hear from Gatsby engineers like [Josh Comeau](https://joshwcomeau.com/) and [Laurie Barth](https://laurieontech.com/)
+It’s free, it will be streamed remotely (because COVID…), and you’ll hear from Gatsby engineers like [Josh Comeau](https://joshwcomeau.com/) and [Laurie Barth](https://laurieontech.com/)

-If you want to be thr first to hear about new features from Gatsby, and updates from the Gatsby ecosystem, subscribe to our newsletter below!
+If you want to be the first to hear about new features from Gatsby, and updates from the Gatsby ecosystem, subscribe to our newsletter below!